Define your multi-stage continuous deployment (CD) process

 Notice that you can also define artifact filters that determine a condition for the release to proceed, and set up a schedule for deployments.
 You can use features to, for example, specify a branch from which the build artifacts must have been created, or a specific time of day when you know the app will not be heavily used.
 For more information, see Environment triggers in the Release Management documentation.

-In the Pipeline tab of your release definition, select the existing environment and rename it to Production.
+In the Pipeline tab of your release pipeline, select the existing environment and rename it to Production.

 Open the + Add drop-down list and choose Clone environment (the clone option is available only when an existing environment is selected).